-- Noho located in the meatpacking district offers inventive cocktails in a trendy environment.
+Noho is located in the meatpacking district and offers inventive cocktails in a trendy environment.
 You can also come hungry, as this place does serve food.

-- Vinhanen is for female solo travelers that are also wine lovers and should be on your list!
-Because quality wine doesn’t have to come with the crazy price.
-Cozy and sleek venue, located just across the bridge in Nørrebro!
+Vinhanen is for female solo travelers that are also wine lovers and should be on your list!
+Because quality wine doesn’t have to come with a crazy price.
+The cozy and sleek venue is located just across the bridge in Nørrebro!

 Where to Stay in Copenhagen for 3 Days?